 Contributions, including grants, are recognized when cash, securities or other assets, an unconditional contributions and grants receivable, or notification of a beneficial interest is received.
 All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
-Amounts received that are designate for future periods or restricted by the donor for specific purposes are reported as increases in net assets with donor restrictions.
+Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as increases in net assets with donor restrictions.
 Conditional contributions and grants receivable are not recognized until the conditions on which they depend have been substantially met.
 Funds received before donor conditions have been met are presented as a refundable advance liability on the statement of financial position.
-As of June 30, 2023, the amount of conditional grants received by the Organization that are contingent upon certain barriers being met in the future was \$1,261,892.
+As of June 30, 2024 and 2023, the amount of conditional grants received by the Organization that are contingent upon certain barriers being met in the future was \$14,648 and \$1,261,892, respectively.

 Contributions in the form of property and equipment and other assets are recorded at fair value on the date the donation is received.
 Contributed services that require specialized skills are recognized as revenue at the estimated fair value when the service is received.
 In addition, individuals volunteer their time and perform a variety of tasks that assist the Organization, but these services do not meet the criteria for recognition as contributed services.
-Total volunteer hours from these individuals totaled 20,757 for the year ended June 30, 2023.
+Total volunteer hours from these individuals totaled 22,748 and 20,757 for the years ended June 30, 2024 and 2023, respectively.